-Coronavirus latest: US house passes virus aid bill | DW | 14.03.2020
+Coronavirus latest: US House passes virus aid bill | DW | 14.03.2020

 "This declaration will help America’s commercial drivers get these critical goods to impacted areas faster and more efficiently," said the department's acting administrator, Jim Mullen, in a statement.

-The declaration covers vehicles carrying medical equipment and testing supplies, food to restock stores, and supplies such as gloves, masks, disinfectant, and soap.
+The declaration covers vehicles carrying medical equipment and testing supplies, food to restock stores, and supplies such as gloves, masks, disinfectants, and soap.

 The order requires that drivers receive time off once a delivery is complete.
 It is this first time such an order has been issued on a national level.

-02:43 The Czech government says its will close all restaurants and shops, with the exception of groceries, pharmacies, and drug stores, for the next 10 days.
+02:43 The Czech government says it will close all restaurants and shops, with the exception of groceries, pharmacies, and drug stores, for the next 10 days.

 02:24 China, the country the most affected by the COVID-19 outbreak, reported 11 new cases of coronavirus on Friday, bringing the national total to 80,824.
 Over 65,500 cases have already recovered and 3,189 people have died.